 - Article display view – Select the module used to display the custom post types on the taxonomy page

 - Custom sidebar + position – Choose the sidebar displayed on the taxonomy page and its position

 The theme creates a section for each taxonomy, at the same time providing some insights about the taxonomy ID, and the post types that the taxonomy is assigned to.
 The settings from this drop-down panel will affect the taxonomy archives page.

 Note: We have added the taxonomy.php template.
 If you require custom modifications on taxonomy pages, taxonomy.php should be the starting point for them.

 Individual post settings for custom post types

-On each post that belongs to a registered post type, you can control the sidebar position (left, right or none) and the particular sidebar that will be used.
+On each post that belongs to a registered post type, you can control the particular sidebar that will be used and its position (left, right or none).

 How to create a custom single template for your post type

 - Pick one of the available single templates (check the next image)